cuppett/aws-cloudformation-operator/README.md

-# cloudformation-operator
+# cloudformation-controller

-A custom resource definition for CloudFormation stacks and a Kubernetes operator for managing them.
+A custom resource definition for CloudFormation stacks and a Kubernetes controller for managing them.

 ## Key Features